 Is the same way you should be worried about if your child had early reading help, you should be worried if your child has been red flagged for summer reading or extended school reading (ESY) assistance.
 A school recommending summer reading help isn’t typical and that means your child is behind.
 Summer reading help can be phenomenal, but for dyslexics, it needs to be a structured, multi-sensory reading support in a formal, sequential manner.
 For decades, that is what the research has shown us what works.

 This is the year where children are no longer learning to read and now must read to learn.
 Children with dyslexia often have above average IQ’s and can compensate pretty well until they must read independently.
 Depending on their compensatory skills, some children sharply decline in third grade while others decline more gradually.
 Unfortunately, many people believe that children with a suspected reading disability shouldn’t be tested until third grade or that dyslexia is hard to diagnose.
 Therefore, they respond after the child starts to fail rather than creating a proactive program.
 As soon as you suspect your child has a reading difficulty get them evaluated by a highly trained and qualified professional.
+We use QEEG brain maps as part of our intake process to help identify areas of the brain that are overworking and underworking and then make a treatment plan with neurofeedback to help speed processing and improve reading skills.

 Many children with dyslexia hate reading and resist it.
 The irony is these are often very bright and inquisitive children with strong mechanical skills.
 Parents will often tell me that these same reading resisters love to be read to.
 Reading is hard for them and without proper instruction in a manner that unlocks their learning, they’ll avoid it.